thecarbonista/InfantIncubatorSimulator/Readme.md

 - "Does this application protect the confidentiaility of data?"
 - "Does this application hamper performance?"
-- "Does this application prevent actions that shoudl be allowed?"
+- "Does this application prevent actions that should be allowed?"

 Notice that these questions are parallel to security paradigms: Security, Efficiency and Accuracy, Availability.
 If you can find a hypothesis where a security paradigm is not met that would mean the application is not secure and a possible exploit exist.
 The testcases can be written in python or bash.